 Too often, environmental engineers are designated almost as ancillaries to other branches of the engineering sector, called in to help resolve situations inside the ‘big four’ branches of engineering – chemical, civil, electrical and mechanical.

-The road to net-zero
+Engineers needed: The road to net-zero

 International carbon control initiatives, however, such as the European Commission’s Climate Target Plan, the COP26 emissions reductions targets, and the 2030 Challenge, which aim to bring about more carbon neutrality by the end of this decade, will help elevate the status of environmental engineers and recognise their contribution to quality-of-life improvements.